-This is a Polymeric PTC (Positive Temperature Coefficient) fuse which increases it's resistance in over-current situations.
-In this case the Raspberry Pi (Board B) fuse is rated at 0.75 A and will begin to increase it's resistance when a current larger than 0.75 A flows through it and will become fully open at 1.1 A.
+This is a Polymeric PTC (Positive Temperature Coefficient) fuse, which increases its resistance in over-current situations.
+In this case the Raspberry Pi (Board B) fuse is rated at 0.75 A and will begin to increase its resistance when a current larger than 0.75 A flows through it and will become fully open at 1.1 A.

-These fuses are designed to reset back to normal operating mode within a finite time period.
+These fuses are designed to reset back to normal operating mode within a finite time.
 The time to reset back to normal operating mode can take anywhere between minutes to hours and in some cases days.
 It depends upon the level of overload current that passed through it and the duration.

 The Raspberry Pi is very sensitive to its input voltage.
-Ideally it requires 5.1 V, as the board contains various DC-DC converter circuits and voltage regulators that convert the 5 V to lower CMOS voltage levels.
-Hence a voltage drop of just 0.5 V can have an impact on the proper operation of the circuitry.
+Ideally, it requires 5.1 V, as the board contains various DC-DC converter circuits and voltage regulators that convert the 5 V to lower CMOS voltage levels.
+Hence, a voltage drop of just 0.5 V can have an impact on the proper operation of the circuitry.

 In addition, the 5 V at the input is also directly fed to the Raspberry PI USB ports to power the keyboard and mouse that may be connected to it.
-Hence a slight drop in voltage can have an impact on those devices as well, such as not being recognised at boot time.
+Hence, a slight drop in voltage can have an impact on those devices as well, such as not being recognised at boot time.

 If the fuse is permanently damaged and exhibits a small voltage drop, it may be necessary to replace it with the proper correct replacement.
 It is highly unprofessional (not clever) to bypass a fuse especially since 1.
 These fuses are readily and cheaply available, and 2.
-It's a safety device that protects the power source.
+It is a safety device that protects the power source.

-If you are looking to buy your first digital multimeter that will last you well into your adult career then a company called Fluke make some of the best quality brand meters.
+A simple digital meter is all that is needed for diagnostic purposes.
+Some of the most affordable digital meters can be bought on eBay for as little as £3.00 and ideal for students.
+If you are looking to buy your first digital multimeter that will last you well into your adult career then Fluke make some of the best quality brand meters.
 Their meters have a rugged construction, with excellent accuracy and clear LCD displays that will give you good service all the way into your professional life.

-The designers have also provided Test Points TP1 and TP2 on the PCB for measuring voltages.
-If you look at the article Raspberry PI Power Supply Minimum Voltage you will see a diagram of where the test points are located.
+The designers have also provided test points TP1 and TP2 on the PCB for measuring voltages.
+If you look at the article Raspberry PI Power Supply Minimum Voltage, you will see a diagram of where the test points are located.
 TP2 is ground.